 The ability to customize user logic and efficiently and easily integrate it with the other key blocks is perhaps one of the most important capabilities of the SmartFusion2 family.
-SmartFusion2 devices are optimized for advanced security, high-reliability and low power consumption applications.
-Several key features of the embedded FPGA fabric contribute to the best-in-class results the SmartFusion2 family delivers.
-The SmartFusion2 SoC FPGA fabric is composed of five key building blocks: the logic module, the large SRAM, the micro SRAM, the mathblock, and the routing resources that connect everything together.
-These low level elements can be used to construct the wide range of functions required in embedded systems designs.
+SmartFusion2 devices are optimized for advanced security, high-reliability, and low power consumption applications.
+Several key features of the embedded FPGA fabric contribute to the best in class results the SmartFusion2 family delivers.